LXC

 Linux Containers (LXC) is an operating system-level virtualization method for running multiple isolated Linux systems (containers) on a control host using a single Linux kernel.

 The Linux kernel provides the cgroups functionality that allows limitation and prioritization of resources (CPU, memory, block I/O, network, etc.) without the need for starting any virtual machines, and also the namespace isolation functionality that allows complete isolation of an application's view of the operating environment, including process trees, networking, user IDs and mounted file systems.

 LXC combines the kernel's cgroups and support for isolated namespaces to provide an isolated environment for applications.
-Early versions of Docker used LXC as the container execution driver, though LXC was made optional in v0.9 and support was dropped in Docker v1.10.
+Early versions of Docker used LXC as the container execution driver, though LXC was replaced as the default in version 0.9.0 and was deprecated in 1.8.0, before the driver was removed in 1.10.0.

 Overview

 LXC was initially developed by IBM, as part of a collaboration between several parties looking to add namespaces to the kernel.
 It provides operating system-level virtualization through a virtual environment that has its own process and network space, instead of creating a full-fledged virtual machine.
 LXC relies on the Linux kernel cgroups functionality that was released in version 2.6.24.
 It also relies on other kinds of namespace isolation functionality, which were developed and integrated into the mainline Linux kernel.